Security governance (GOV)

 • be communicated regularly.

-Preparing for business continuity
+Prepare for business continuity

 Critical services and associated assets need to remain available to assure the health, safety, security and economic wellbeing of New Zealanders, and the effective functioning of government.